NOVA: Next-step Open-Vocabulary Autoregression for 3D Multi-Object Tracking in Autonomous Driving: Introduction

 NOVA redefines a 3D trajectory as more than just a collection of linked bounding boxes; it is a dynamic ``spatio-semantic sentence''—a sequence that simultaneously follows physical motion laws and linguistic logic.
 By leveraging the autoregressive modeling capabilities of Large Language Models (LLMs), NOVA departs from brittle, semantics-agnostic handcrafted matching rules and instead treats tracking as a principled sequence completion task.
 This generative approach allows the model to utilize its vast language priors to resolve category ambiguities (\textit{e.g.}, distinguishing between \texttt{SUV} and \texttt{Vehicle}) and maintain identity consistency through high-level semantic common sense, thereby effectively bridging the gap where traditional rules inevitably fail in complex and unconstrained open-world deployments.

 At the technical level, NOVA reformulates complex 3D data association as a next-token prediction task over serialized trajectory context.
-This design completely eliminates the dependency on predefined similarity functions, enabling a lightweight LLM to execute autoregressive decisions directly on serialized inputs.
+This design reduces the reliance on predefined similarity functions by replacing the core association score with an autoregressive decision over serialized inputs.
 To build a robust association strategy amidst open-vocabulary uncertainty, NOVA incorporates three core mechanisms: first, a Geometry Encoder maps continuous 3D box states into the word embedding space, supplemented by an IoU auxiliary quality head for regularization to enhance tolerance toward detection noise and localization drift; second, a Hybrid Prompting mechanism is introduced, which masks the specific names of novel categories to force the model to learn intrinsic attribute features rather than memorizing labels, thereby significantly alleviating semantic overfitting to known categories; finally, Hard Negative Mining is employed to specifically sample targets that are spatially proximate but identity-inconsistent, greatly strengthening the fine-grained discriminative power in crowded scenes.
 The deep fusion of these techniques allows NOVA to achieve highly reliable 3D tracking in complex dynamic environments with a minimal parameter cost of only 0.5B.

 We conduct extensive evaluations across multiple challenging benchmarks, including nuScenes~\cite{caesar2020nuscenes}, V2X-Seq-SPD~\cite{yu2023v2x}, and KITTI~\cite{geiger2012we}, with results comprehensively validating the superior performance of NOVA.
 Notably, on nuScenes, NOVA achieves $22.41\%$ AMOTA on novel categories, representing a breakthrough improvement of $20.21\%$ over the Open3DTrack baseline.
 This significant leap demonstrates that NOVA’s autoregressive paradigm maintains exceptional association robustness by deeply coupling geometric continuity with semantic cues.
 Furthermore, NOVA consistently outperforms the baseline in sAMOTA on V2X-Seq-SPD and demonstrates remarkable cross-dataset generalization on KITTI.